chasery/bookmarks-server/README.md

 # Bookmarks Server!

-An express app for the bookmarks-app.
+An express server for the bookmarks-app.

 ## Scripts